 What to Expect at Your Child’s First Dental Visit

-Our office often receives calls from parents asking what it’s really like for their child to visit All Smiles Dental for the very first time.
+Our office often receives calls from parents asking what it’s really like for their child to visit Compassionate Dental Care for the very first time.
 As mentioned above, we want to provide positive dental experiences for all of the little ones that visit our office, giving them the right idea about dental care and dentists.

 Typically, their first visit is used to get familiar with our office and team members.
-Dr. Tim Stirneman and Dr. Chad Ollom are both very friendly and inviting, working patiently to teach you and your little one about the best dental care practices.
+Dr. Tim Stirneman and his team are very friendly and inviting, working patiently to teach you and your little one about the best dental care practices.

 Then, our dentists will evaluate the development of their smile and clean any of their existing teeth.